Before I start the first networking calls in the iOS TDD sample app, I have a question for you.

 Method Swizzling to the Rescue?

 At this point, an advanced Objective-C programmer might say, “We can swizzle it.”

 Method swizzling is the act of reaching into a class during runtime.
 You replace one method with another.
 It’s magic, made possible by a dynamic language.

 We can reach right into NSURLSession and replace sharedSession with a stub that we control.
 Then you don’t have to change the production code.

 Instead of doing your own method swizzling, there are libraries that can help.
 In particular, there are libraries geared specifically for testing.

-A general-purpose approach is to use OCMock.
-When you use OCMock to stub a class method, it’s actually swizzling a replacement for the class method.
+For Objective-C, a general-purpose approach is to use OCMockito.
+When you use OCMockito to stub a class method, it’s actually swizzling a replacement for the class method.

 A more specialized approach is to use libraries that stub particular features.
 Stubbing-via-swizzling libraries include: